-Classified hourly time cards for extra support for students during morning and afternoon sessions for student remediation and to give time to teachers to meet with families regarding student progress.
+Description Classified hourly time cards for extra support for students during morning and afternoon sessions for student remediation and to give time to teachers to meet with families regarding student progress.

 A full time 11 month community liaison will be established to support families and students, including those with special needs, English learners, foster and homeless youth through comprehensive wrap around services.
 At least 2 hours of her daily activities will involve working with Homeless students and SWD.
 This will be monitored through student conference entries, phone call diaries, and contact logs.
-This activity meets a need identified from students in the ATSI status and the comprehensive needs assessment based on the needs of parents surveyed based on the Panorama Survey's Family Communication question.
-Additionally, English learner students who are chronically absent will be targeted through purposeful outreach by the community liaison as measured by attendance data and Synergy contact logs.
+This activity meets a need identified through the comprehensive needs assessment based on the needs of parents surveyed based on the Panorama Survey's Family Communication question.
+Additionally, English learner students who are chronically absent will be targeted through purposeful outreach by the community liaison as measured by attendance data and Synergy Student Conference contact logs.